How to Make Cannabis Oil at Home

 Hemp or CBD oil is a good choice if you live in a state where cannabis is illegal.
-CBD hemp oil may also be the right option if you want to avoid “getting high” from tetrahydrocannabinol (THC).
+CBD hemp oil may also be the right option to avoid “getting high” from tetrahydrocannabinol (THC).
 Using marijuana with a full spectrum of cannabinoids may offer more potent therapeutic benefits through the entourage effect.

 Dosing is one of the most challenging issues with cannabis edibles, including canna oil.
 Too much THC can give you an unpleasant and lingering high.
 For this reason, it’s a good idea to consult with a physician who can provide you with proper dosing instructions for your body chemistry and level of cannabis experience.

 Best Carrier Oil for Cannabis Oil

 Many cannabis users report that coconut oil makes the best carrier oil for cannabis oil.
 Coconut oil contains beneficial fatty acids that go well in both edibles and topicals.
 However, alternatives to coconut oil also work well, such as vegetable oil or lecithin.

 Lecithin is a type of fat that allows ingredients to stick and bind together.
 Adding lecithin to your recipes and/or oil can help the canna oil bind together with other ingredients more readily and improve shelf life.
 Lecithin has the added benefit of increasing the bioavailability of cannabinoids.
 Sunflower lecithin is best for a range of diets.
 Eggs are also a source of lecithin and act as a binding ingredient in baking.

 Why It’s Important to Decarboxylate Cannabis